sil-car/oxt-spellcheckers/README.md

 ## Downloads

-Users can download the spellchecker from
+Users can download the Sango spellchecker from
 [its page on the LibreOffice Extensions site](https://extensions.libreoffice.org/en/extensions/show/34153).

 ## Using an OXT extension.